Environment

 Stamp River

-Found 30 minutes outside Port Alberni, Coho and Chinook gather in the thousands at the pool of this park’s waterfall before swimming upstream.
+Found 30 minutes outside Port Alberni, Coho and Chinook gather in the thousands at the pool of this park’s waterfall before swimming up to the above stream.
 You can also catch them swimming upriver to their spawning locations.
 Both species can be seen spawning throughout the fall.

 Englishman River Falls